Fleet Management

 One of the best ways to keep your fleet vehicles safe and in good working order while they’re on the road is by implementing a post-trip inspection checklist.

-Having your drivers take a few minutes at the end of their trip to inspect the vehicle’s major systems can help your fleet preserve the condition of — and prolong the use of — some of its most valuable assets.
+Having your drivers take a few minutes at the end of their trip to inspect the vehicle’s major systems can help your fleet preserve the condition of some of its most valuable assets.

-In this article, we discuss the most important components to include on your post-trip inspection checklist as well as some optional ones that can make your form even better.
+In this article, we discuss the most critical components to include on your post-trip inspection checklist as well as some optional ones that can make your form even better.

 Modern Post-Trip Inspection Checklists